-- Install a Carbon Monoxide alarm in any room used as living accommodation where solid fuel is used
+- Install a Carbon Monoxide alarm in any room used as living accommodation and contains a fixed combustion appliance other than a cooker

-- Ensue the alarms are in working order at the start of each new tenancy.
+- Ensure the alarms are in working order at the start of each new tenancy.

 Please see the Council’s Statement of Principles which it will follow in determining the amount of penalty charge for breach of the duty.